Jules Isaac: Judaeo-Christian relations

 In 1948, to develop mutual understanding among Christians and Jews Isaac and Edmond Fleg founded the Amitié Judéo-chrétienne de France (Judeo-Christian Friendship of France).
 Isaac was president of the association for many years.

 Isaac was instrumental in the 1950 founding of the Amicizia Ebraico-cristiana di Firenze (Jewish Christian Friendship Association).

 Jésus et Israël

-Isaac's first book based on his research regarding the Christian roots of anti-Semitism was his book Jésus et Israël (published in 1948, and translated into English in 1971 as Jesus and Israel).
+Isaac's first book based on his research regarding the Christian roots of anti-Semitism was Jésus et Israël (published in 1948, and translated into English in 1971 as Jesus and Israel).
 The book is "a 600 page analysis of anti-Semitism and Christianity which compared the texts of the Gospels with Catholic and Protestant scriptural commentaries conveying a distorted picture of Jesus' attitude toward Israel and Israel's attitude toward Jesus, and which he believed were largely responsible for the anti-semitic conditioning of European Christians."
 In the book Isaac created the phrase "the teaching of contempt."